LeoColman/Petals/README.md

 ### Signed

-The signed version (the one published to Github and PlayStore) can be built with:
+The signed version (the one published to GitHub and PlayStore) can be built with:

 ```
 ./gradlew packageGithubReleaseUniversalApk